dmulyalin/salt-nornir-docker/readme.md

 1. Clone this repository: `git clone https://github.com/dmulyalin/salt-nornir-docker.git`
 2. `cd` to folder with `docker-compose.yaml` file and start containers: `docker-compose up`, build takes 5-10 minutes
-3. Access salt-master container shell `docker exec -it salt-master bash` and accept minion key `salt-key -a nrp1`
+3. Access salt-master container shell `docker exec -it salt-master-3004 bash` and accept minion key `salt-key -a nrp1`

 By default `nrp1` proxy pillar comes with configuration for always-on sandbox devices, as a result can start experimenting with proxy-minion to interact with network devices straight away.